 The initial task for this project focused on advertising and selecting the students to present at the seminar designed for student research.
 The advertising was accomplished through an announcement requesting students to submit an abstract of their potential research for consideration.
-As an example, the announcement for UA is shown in Figure 2-1.
+As an example, the announcement for the University of Alabama in Huntsville (UAH) is shown in Figure 2-1.
 Copies of the announcement were distributed to the project's campus representatives; they were responsible for placing these so students would see the announcements and become interested.